rigtsm/AWS/fondamental_cloud_concepts_for_AWS/readme.md

 - Economics of cloud computing
 - Tools and services that AWS provides to support infrastructures running in their cloud.

-## 2. Understanding Cloud Computing
+## Part 2: Understanding Cloud Computing
 ### 2.1 Creating a new personal AWS account and setting a budget alert.
 I will be using the AWS educate connected with Unipd.
 In alternative a I can use a personal AWS account and choose the **Free Basic Plan**.